biomobst/IAS_hotspot_model/Modelling_trial_2025/README.md

 Plot map stacks with average probability

-Mpas are produced for each future SSP scenario (SSP119, SSP126, SSP370, SSP585).
-Each scenario map contains 4 projections Upper left: pprojection of suitable habitat in current climate Upper right: projection of suitable habitat using 2050 climate Lower left:pprojection of suitable habitat using 2100 climate
+Maps are produced for the climate scenario SSP119 with four projections Upper left: pprojection of suitable habitat in current climate Upper right: projection of suitable habitat using 2050 climate Lower left:pprojection of suitable habitat using 2100 climate